apigeek/architect/README.md

 We take a Business Driven Development (BDD) approach to designing, deploying and governing complex software systems.

-Architect is built to actively support a number of high-value use cases:
+Architect was built to actively support a number of high-value use cases:

 	As an over-worked Developer, I want to build skeleton code using my favourite framework As a QA Specialist, I want to generate executable BDD tests for APIs and web apps